PSU-Population-Research-Center/census_reald/sos/prc_for_osos_v02_readme.txt

 The data include estimated population counts for languages spoken at the state and county level for Oregon counties and Clark County, WA.
-Languages listed are consistent with the 4-digit code system used by the US Census Bureau since 2016, and which is closely related to the ISO 639-3 classification.
+Languages listed are consistent with the 4-digit code system used by the US Census Bureau since 2016, which is closely related to the ISO 639-3 classification.
 The Census Bureau aggregates or combines many 4-digit codes in its public products, including the Public Use Microdata Sample (PUMS) and tables B16001 and C16001.
-Where possible, the results are published at the same level of detail as in the PUMS.
-Further revisions may be made in the future to accord to Oregon REALD language classifications, as they are developed by the Oregon Health Authority.

-Starting in 2016, the Census Bureau made significant revisions to the

-https://www.census.gov/programs-surveys/acs/technical-documentation/user-notes/2017-02.html

-Tabulations made from ACS PUMS have been made consistent with published ACS detailed tables at the county level by adjustment of the ACS PUMS weights, through an iterative process to optimize for values for the weights that produce results that are acceptably close in accuracy to multiple published county totals by characteristics.
-Totals may differ from data in published ACS tables or from ACS PUMS calculations with unadjusted person or household weights due to the nature of the optimization process.
-ACS tables used in the raking process include: B01001; B01001A-I; B03001; B10056; B10059; B11005; B11001; C16001; C17002; B16004; B16009; B17024; B17020A-H; B18101; B18131; B19057.
+Starting in 2016, the Census Bureau made several revisions to language coding and tabulation standards, including adoption of ISO-639-3 standard; a new list of 42 languages to be included in table B16001, and additional geographic restrictions for table B16001 for the 5-year sample to the national, state, MSA/CSA, CD, and PUMA levels.
+County/tracts must use the collapsed table C16001 with fewer individual languages that had 1 million or more speakers nationally in 2016.
+See more information in the published note at: https://www.census.gov/programs-surveys/acs/technical-documentation/user-notes/2017-02.html

+However, 2016+ versions of table B16001 have been published in the 1-year ACS releases for counties that met population size and other requirements.
+For example, the following OR county-year combinations have B16001 (2016+ version) data available:

+					2016	2017	2018	2019	2020	2021	2022
+Multnomah County 	x		x				x				x		x
+Washington County 	x		x		x						x		x

+The starting dataset for the estimation of the number of speakers by language is the ACS PUMS.
+To generate county-level estimates, data for PUMAs that contain multiple counties were duplicated for each constituent county, and the ACS weights were adjusted such that the county population by age/sex and race/ethnicity were consistent with ACS county level tables B01001 and B01001A-I. For these counties, the PUMS detailed ISO language codes were linked to a language or language group from the published county tables, and then the weights representing the number of language speakers for each by LEP status were adjusted by weighting to the 2015 B16001 county level tabulation (with 32 unique values).
+In cases where the PUMS did not contain records for persons speaking a language that had a non-zero control total, characteristics were imputed based on a hotdeck from a pooled statewide sample of speakers of that language from a year in 2016 or later.

+For Multnomah and Washington counties, a synthetic estimate of speakers for the post-2016 language list (with 42 unique values) was generated by combining cumulative data on the number of speakers by LEP status for up to 5 years since 2016.
+This was introduced in version 02 to reduce the adverse impact of sample variability in the 1-year ACS, while leveraging the larger sample size of ACS published tables to produce more accurate counts.

+The final raking step was to adjust weights such that the population counts are consistent with the age and sex structure of the last 5-year ACS sample, as well as the county-level language speakers by LEP status from table C16001 (and in the case of all Oregon counties, also the B16001 statwide estimates according to the detailed language list by LEP status.

-The reweighting process results in non-integer counts, and these have been left as is.
+The reweighting process results in non-integer counts, which have been rounded in the published table of results.
-They can be displayed as rounded to whole integer counts.
 Rounding errors may results in totals that do not sum exactly.
-Standard errors for counties other than Clackamas, Douglas, Deschutes, Jackson, Lane, Marion, Multnomah, and Washington counties are experimental and should be interpreted with caution.
-Missing data should be interpreted as zeros, and missing standard errors mean that there were insufficient data to calculate standard errors.
+Standard errors (not shown in tables) for Clackamas, Douglas, Deschutes, Jackson, Lane, Marion, Multnomah, and Washington counties are from ACS replicate weights.
+Other counties' standard errors are experimental and should be interpreted with caution.
+Missing data should be interpreted as zeros; missing standard errors indicate insufficient data.

-Total population includes households and group quarters; therefore, totals for family or other types of households will not sum to the total population.
-Totals by living arrangements, e.g. presence of children or living alone include households only.
-Not all households have reported income or a poverty status; therefore, sum of population by household income quintiles or income to poverty ratio will not sum to total population.
+The list of final languages with published counts of speakers is a subset of the PUMS detailed ISO languages that was developed in consultation with project sponsors to meet policy and program needs.
+These included estimates for 44 languages or language groups in the detailed tables (OHA) and for 98 languages in the summary tables (SOS).

-Disability status is assessed only for the civilian noninstitutionalized population; therefore, sums across disability status will not sum to total population.
+Language and English proficiency is assessed for the resident population age 5 and older; therefore, totals will not sum to the total population.
-Institutionalized in this context refer to facilities that house those who are primarily ineligible, unable, or unlikely to participate in the labor force while residents, and civilian refers to non-military personnel.

-Language and English proficiency are assessed for the population age 5+ only.

-REALD race/ethnicity are assigned using experimental heuristics and then adjusted for consistency at the county level by OMB race/ethnicity only.
-REALD method assigns a primary race, which is not a feature of the ACS.
-Primary race is assigned using the "Rarest race" principle, which selects a primary race for multiple race persons by using the least populous category accoriding to the equivalent OMB race.
-Approaches are under ongoing development and results may not match totals published elsewhere or at a later date.

-Same sex cohabiting couples controlled to the county totals from the 2020 Census Demographic and Housing Characteristics (DHC) file, not the ACS, due to insufficient geographic detail in the ACS.

-Rural/urban population counts determined by tract-level population counts by RUCA codes.
-Urban population is counted from tracts with codes 1--3 and rural from codes 4--10.
-RUCA codes for 2020 census tracts have not been determined.
-Therefore, RUCA codes for the purpose of urban/rural determination are assigned to 2020 tracts according to the overlaid 2010 tract that best approximates the boundaries of the 2020 tract using population- weighted tract centroids.

 ------------------------------------------------------------------------------------------
 History
 ------------------------------------------------------------------------------------------

-* v016 (2024-02-20)
+* v02 (2024-07-10)
-	Data descriptors updated; additional data fields added.
+	Updated results to incorporate county-level B16001 tables.
-* v014 (2024-01-30)
+* v01 (2024-05-22)
-	Preliminary release version of the dataset.
+	Preliminary release version of the dataset from 5-year ACS 2022 PUMS and tables.